vuanhle/vuanhle.github.io/index.md

 Greetings!

-I'm a Ph.D. student in Computer Science at the University of Virginia, advised by [Prof. Ferdinando Fioretto](https://nandofioretto.github.io/) as part of the **Responsible AI for Science and Engineering (RAISE)** group.
+I'm a Ph.D. student in Computer Science at the University of Virginia.
+I am currently supported by the UVA CS Scholar fellowship.
 Previously, I earned my BSc in Mathematics from Beloit College.

 # Research

 ![World Action Models Framework](assets/img/wam.png)

-I study assured self-improving AI agents: systems that can learn from experience, use tools, revise their strategies, and improve over time while remaining bounded by formal constraints, measurable safety guarantees, and human-governed deployment processes.
+I study safe and reliable self-evolving multimodal AI agents: systems built on language and vision-language models that can learn from interaction, use tools, revise their plans, and improve their behavior over time while remaining bounded by explicit constraints, measurable safety properties, and human-governed deployment processes.

-- **Constrained Self-Evolving Agents.** I investigate how agentic systems can adapt, plan, and modify their behavior without escaping the boundaries of explicit rules, domain constraints, resource limits, and human-defined objectives.
-My work focuses on mechanisms such as constrained optimization, safe policy updates, verified tool use, runtime monitors, corrective repair, and approval-gated self-improvement loops.
+- **Self-Evolving Multimodal Agents.** I investigate how LLM- and multimodal-LLM-based agents can adapt their reasoning, planning, tool use, and interaction strategies without drifting beyond human-defined objectives, domain constraints, or safety boundaries.
+My work focuses on constrained agent learning, safe policy and prompt adaptation, verified tool use, memory and feedback mechanisms, runtime monitoring, corrective repair, and approval-gated self-improvement loops.

-- **Evaluation of Agentic Improvement.** I develop benchmarks and evaluation protocols for determining whether an agent’s apparent improvement reflects genuine capability gain or unsafe optimization behavior.
-This includes studying failure modes such as benchmark gaming, reward hacking, hidden delegation, self-modification drift, overconfident autonomy, tool misuse, and degradation of safety properties across repeated learning cycles.
+- **Reliable Decision-Making in Language and Multimodal Systems.** I study how agentic models make decisions under uncertainty when processing natural language, visual inputs, structured data, and external tool outputs.
+This includes developing methods for calibrated reasoning, constraint-aware planning, uncertainty estimation, faithful explanation, retrieval-augmented decision-making, and human-in-the-loop oversight.
+My goal is to make agents not only more capable, but also more dependable, interpretable, and robust in high-stakes decision contexts.

-- **Scientific Agents as a Testbed for Safe AGI Mechanisms.** I use scientific discovery and technical decision-making as controlled environments for studying powerful agentic systems.
-In domains such as molecular design, biological modeling, physics-constrained learning, and engineering optimization, I examine how agents can generate hypotheses, run tools, interpret uncertainty, and assist expert reasoning while preserving scientific validity and human final authority.
+- **Agent Safety Evaluation.** I develop benchmarks and evaluation protocols for determining whether an agent’s apparent improvement reflects genuine capability gain or unsafe optimization behavior.
+I am especially interested in failure modes such as benchmark gaming, reward hacking, hidden delegation, self-modification drift, overconfident autonomy, unsafe tool use, multimodal misinterpretation, and degradation of safety properties across repeated learning or deployment cycles.

-Overall, my research aims to build the foundations for AI systems that are not only more autonomous or more capable, but also self-improving in a constrained, auditable, and scientifically accountable way.
-The long-term goal is to understand how advanced agentic intelligence can be made reliable enough for high-stakes use in science, medicine, engineering, and other domains where uncontrolled autonomy is unacceptable.
+Overall, my research aims to build the foundations for multimodal AI agents that are not only more autonomous or capable, but also self-improving in a constrained, auditable, and human-accountable way.
+The long-term goal is to understand how advanced language-based agentic intelligence can be made reliable enough for high-stakes use in science, medicine, engineering, governance, and other domains where uncontrolled autonomy is unacceptable.

 # News